Were you looking for Epidermal Growth Factor Receptor, also known as EGFR? If so, see the article on the EGFR test.

 To assess kidney function and diagnose, stage, and monitor chronic kidney disease (CKD)

 When to Get Tested?

-When your doctor thinks that you may have kidney damage or that you may be at risk for developing it
+When your health practitioner thinks that you may have kidney damage or that you may be at risk for developing kidney disease

 Test Preparation Needed?